HOME BRAZIL BRAZIL-ARCHIVES RIDING THE RAILS REVIEWS BIOGRAPHY

 Álvares Cabral, who had knelt in the humble chapel that had stood on the ground now occupied by the majestic limestone monastery.

-When his lonely appeal was over, Gomes de Pina had led his entourage to the water's edge, where a boat awaited to carry him to the ships.
-They were anchored close to the Tower of St. Vincent, a great bulwark that rose on a group of rocks in the Tagus.
+to the Tower of St. Vincent, a great bulwark that rose on a group of rocks in

 Was it a night like this, in the year of Our Lord Jesus Christ 1492, when Cristovão Colombo first saw Ilha San Salvador?
 O Santa Maria!
 The scheming Genoese adventure sailing for Castile and Aragon!
 O Portugal, robbed by Spanish dogs and the traitors who sail in their ships!